Behavioral Competencies

 What are behavioral competencies?

-Targeting specific behaviors when recruiting new talent or even defining various positions within your company is one way to ensure you are getting the best fit for what you need.
-These targeted behaviors are known as behavioral competencies.
-Behavioral competencies are the soft skills that distinguish an average employee’s performance from an exemplary employee.
+Identifying specific behaviors when recruiting new talent or even defining various positions within your company is one way to better align talent with business needs.
+These specific behaviors are known as behavioral competencies.
+Behavioral competencies are the soft skills that distinguish levels of employee’s performance.
 Some examples of behavioral competencies include:

 Various positions benefit from different behavioral competencies.
 For example, you want someone in your finance department to have excellent data literacy, interpretation, and management skills.
 That wouldn’t be a skill that would be as important for someone in your janitorial department.
 Effective housekeeping staff must determine how to get stains out and know what supplies they need and when they need them.